 Appraisals are quarterly or biannual reviews of your career progress.
 It's a fantastic chance for you to prove yourself and potentially secure a promotion.
 Don't see them as a time for your boss to tell you where you've been going wrong.
 Prepare for them.
 Take that list of job role requirements that you've been tackling, and ensure you write down any examples of things you've done to fulfil those requirements.
 Your boss is only human and is likely to forget some of your achievements – so ensure you keep track of your progress.

 Bosses are always hugely impressed by people who go above and beyond their job description.
-This means you should look at ways to boost your own skills and extend your helpful role within the agency.
+It means you should look at ways to boost your skills and extend your role within the agency.
 For example, is the agency struggling to employ a social media expert and you'd like to get involved?
 Volunteer to train for the role in your spare time.
 Take online courses, buy books on the subject and then, when you're confident you can move into that area, tell your boss!

 Does the agency have a big client that needs 1,000 marketing mailers placed into envelopes?
 Volunteer to help!
 By showing dedication like this, you're demonstrating how much you care about the agency and that you're a team player.